 Here is what I have available for future publication (not written in orange crayon):

 HUMPHREY’S SECRET KINGDOM is a middle-grade novel with a modern day, fractured-fairy tale twist.
-Approximately 36,300 words, it is the story of a quirky and offbeat ten-year-old boy with a photographic memory named Humphrey Herbert Plumtree.
+Approximately 36,300 words, it is the story of a timid and offbeat ten-year-old boy who has a photographic memory named Humphrey Herbert Plumtree.
 Very busy, and mostly preoccupied with her own interest, his mother drops him off at the front gates of Disneyland to spend the day alone.
 After Humphrey is stalked, threatened and kidnapped, he faces his biggest phobia of all, the fear of heights.
 That’s when he learns what true bravery is all about.